ssyhape/Pacman-CTF-PDDL-HS/README.md

 ## Solution here
-The solution will be shown in the report.
+The solution will be shown in the report(2).pdf.

 ## Getting Started